4mborg/website/content/resources.md

 description = "A list of resources for participants of the 4MB Game Jam built by the discord community "
 +++

-This list of resources was built over time by the 4MB Game Jam Discord community and compiled by Ske; I only added the short descriptions which I took either verbatim or by rephrasing the project descriptions.
+This list of resources was built over time by the 4MB Game Jam Discord community.

 ### [potetre2d](https://github.com/SheatNoisette/potetre2d)
 A game engine made specifically for the 4MB Game Jam.